 12 Feb Why Should I Set Goals?
-4 Reasons to Start a Goal List Today
+4 Reasons to Start Today

-Do you ever just dream of running your own business and creating your own flexible schedule?
-Or envision getaways to sandy blue beaches like those Facebook videos your wanderlust friend is always sharing?
+Do you dream of running your own business and creating your own flexible schedule?
+Do you envision getaways to sandy blue beaches like those Facebook videos your wanderlust friend is always sharing?
 Manifesting a life of such things is possible – but it doesn’t just fall into ones’ lap by happenstance.